Spoonner/UniversitySpringBoot/README.md

 # University MVC project using Spring Boot

+University management system (updated old JDBC + JSP project)

-Teachers and Students have their own personal pages
+Students have their own personal accounts to track marks and schedule.

-<p>Students can see their marks and schedule while teachers are also able to manage marks.</p>
+Lectureres are able to set marks using their personal accounts provided by the administrator.